-The primary objective of the fire protection program for operating reactors is to minimize fire damage to structures, systems, and components (SSCs) important to safety, to ensure the capability to safely shut down the reactor and maintain it in a safe shutdown condition.
-For an initial period following shutdown, accidents that can challenge the 10 CFR Part 100 limits remain credible.
+an initial period following shutdown, accidents that can challenge the 10 CFR Part 100 limits remain credible.
 The fire protection program should continue to provide protection against these events.
-After a period of radionuclide decay and reduction in heat load, a determination can be made that the maximum credible accidents do not require offsite emergency protective actions.
-After that determination has been made, the primary fire protection concern for permanently shutdown plants is protecting the integrity of the spent fuel and preventing or minimizing the release of radioactive materials resulting from fires involving contaminated plant SSCs or radioactive wastes.
+The primary fire protection concern for permanently shutdown plants is protecting the integrity of the spent fuel and preventing or minimizing the release of radioactive materials resulting from fires involving contaminated plant SSCs or radioactive wastes.
 The radiation dose limits specified in 10 CFR Part 20, "Standards for Protection Against Radiation," apply to plant personnel and members of the public for fire incidents at permanently shutdown nuclear power plants.
 Licensees should make every effort to maintain exposures to radiation resulting from a fire as low as reasonably achievable.

-The fire protection program for the operating reactor provides the basis for developing the fire protection program for the decommissioning phase.
+The fire protection program for an operating reactor provides the basis for developing the fire protection program for the decommissioning phase.
 The goal of the fire protection program during decommissioning of nuclear power plants is to provide an appropriate level of defense-in-depth protection against the threat of fires.
-Defense-in-depth, relative to fire protection, involves a comprehensive program of administrative controls, physical fire protection features, emergency response capabilities, and protection of SSCs necessary to prevent or mitigate the potential release of radioactive materials.
+Defense in depth, relative to fire protection, involves a comprehensive program of administrative controls, physical fire protection features, emergency response capabilities, and protection of SSCs necessary to prevent or mitigate the potential of an unacceptable release of radioactive materials.
 This combination of fire protection elements acts to reduce both the probability and consequences of fire events, and it provides assurance that the failure of any one element within the fire protection program is adequately compensated for by the others, thereby minimizing the risks to the public, environment, and plant personnel.

-Licensees that have permanently shut down their nuclear power plants, and have made the necessary decommissioning submittals to the NRC as required by 10 CFR 50.82, may either immediately begin decommissioning and dismantlement of the facility or may choose to place the facility in a monitored storage condition for some period of time prior to commencing with final decommissioning and dismantlement activities.
-The fire protection requirements may be considerably different depending on the licensee's selected approach to decommissioning.
+Licensees that have permanently shut down their nuclear power plants, and have made the submittals to the NRC required by 10 CFR 50.82, may either immediately begin decommissioning and dismantling the facility or may choose to place the facility in a monitored storage condition for some period of time before beginning final decommissioning and dismantlement activities.
+The fire protection requirements may differ considerably, depending on the licensee's approach to decommissioning.

 In general, the processes and activities associated with nuclear plant decommissioning can be dynamic, with plant conditions and configurations continuously changing.
-Decommissioning activities may increase fire hazards in the plant through mechanisms that include, but are not limited to, increased hot work (e.g., welding, cutting, grinding), increases in combustible loading, erection of temporary structures to support decommissioning or dismantlement of the plant, and deactivation or abandonment of plant systems.
+Decommissioning activities may increase fire hazards in the plant through mechanisms that include, but are not limited to, increased hot work (e.g., welding, cutting, grinding), increased combustible loading, erection of temporary structures to support decommissioning or dismantlement of the plant, and deactivation or abandonment of plant systems.
 In addition to the physical changes to the plant, the licensee's organizational structure and responsibilities are expected to be different during decommissioning, with staffing levels significantly lower than during plant operations.
-The licensee is likely to rely heavily on contractors to perform much of the decommissioning and dismantlement of the plant.